Unprecedented Demand for Quality Office Space in Manchester as Tech Companies Move in

 CREATING A LARGER POOL OF PROFESSIONAL TALENT

 One of the major players in the tech-boom in Manchester has been the increasing pool of top talent to employ.

 Young professionals are flocking to the city, whilst retention rates for graduates who opt to settle following their studies are also high.
-And with an increase in younger workers opting for city-living over a commute from the suburbs, demand for quality rental accommodation has also soared – evident from the number of cranes that hover above the Manchester skyline.
+And with an increase in younger workers opting for city-living over a commute from the suburbs, demand for quality rental accommodation has also soared – creating a far more vibrant Manchester skyline for the future.

 This led to a record number of residential units delivered to market, with 2,569 new homes and 22 new residential developments currently under construction – double that of two years ago.
 In fact, the number of new homes expected to be delivered in the next two years will likely match the previous decade.
 “Investor confidence is thriving.
 With creative, media and tech occupiers leading some of the major office deals in 2018, twinned with growing diversity in talent, these are good foundations for regional growth in the years to come,” concluded Deloitte’s Simon Bedford.